Dark triad: Psychiatric disorders

-In general, clinicians view narcissism and psychopathy as pathological.
-Given the dimensional model of narcissism and psychopathy, these traits are present at the subclinical level, which is a less severe form of clinical narcissism and psychopathy.
+Psychopathy and narcissism both have their clinical counterparts recognized by psychiatrists, known as narcissistic personality disorder (or NPD) and antisocial personality disorder (or ASPD).
+Given the dimensional model of narcissism and psychopathy, these traits are present at the subclinical level, meaning that they are present in the general population as opposed to clinical settings.
 People with subclinical traits can be identified using self-report assessments that are appropriate for the general population.
 In the general population, the prevalence rates for sub-clinical and clinical psychopathy are estimated at 1% and 0.2%, respectively.

-Machiavellianism has never been referenced in any version of the Diagnostic and Statistical Manual of Mental Disorders.
+Machiavellianism is not referenced in the Diagnostic and Statistical Manual of Mental Disorders.
 It has been treated as strictly a personality construct.
-A study from 2016 notes that Machiavellianism seems to be indistinguishable from psychopathy and that scales of Machiavellianism seem to measure the psychopathy construct.